 Yoko Taro’s first Nier was a game about the separation of the body and the soul, disconnecting the spiritual from the material, in the face of great tragedy.
 It was about a shrinking human population looking for meaning in the face of viral destruction.
 Taro’s follow up is the mirror image of this narrative, using its structure to tell three stories, each building a layer onto the previous’ theme.
 Automata’s endless war between the YoRHa androids 2B, 9S, and A2 and the machines depict empty bodies evolving their own inner selves, with conflict the central emotion.

-As our world of networked systems and increasingly automated cities integrate together, Marshall McLuhan’s important words become truer: “Man becomes, as it were, the sex organs of the machine world…The machine world reciprocates man’s love by expediting his wishes and desires, namely, in providing him with wealth.”
-What’s fascinating is how we are developing two machine worlds at the same time: while our physical world is being replaced by machines, we create digital worlds in videogames run by virtual machines.
+As our increasingly automated devices and systems network our cities into single unified organisms, Marshall McLuhan’s important words only ring truer: “Man becomes, as it were, the sex organs of the machine world…The machine world reciprocates man’s love by expediting his wishes and desires, namely, in providing him with wealth.”
+What’s fascinating is how we are developing two machine worlds at the same time: while our natural world is being replaced by machines, we create digital videogame worlds constructed by virtual machines.

 The difference between a robot and an android is one of dressing, but we perceive them differently.
 Both can have sensors like cameras and microphones, comparable to human eyes and ears, but robots have traditionally been represented as human-shaped but personality-less machines where android’s synthetic skin and human facial features naturally humanizes them, affecting us differently psychologically.